Antonlovesdnb/Antonlovesdnb.github.io/index.md

 With this logic, we should see an event when any of the above DLLs are loaded.

-The following Splunk Query:
+After updating the Sysmon config and running the macro again, we can now do something like:

 ```sql
 index=sysmon RuleName="Macro Image Load"
 | stats values(ImageLoaded) by Image
 ```

-Gives us these results:
+Which gives us these results:

 ![](2020-05-23-13-01-46.png)